SvenMichaelKlose/tre/doc/compiler.md

 Expression expansion is the only pass doing serialization.
-It moves function calls out of arguments lists and unnests %BLOCK expressions so that all function bodies are pure lists of %= expressions, tags and jumps.  %BLOCK expressions have been removed entirely.
-%VAR expressions are collected and the names are added to the FUNINFOs.
+It moves function calls out of arguments lists and unnests %BLOCK expressions so that all function bodies are pure lists of %= expressions, tags and jumps.  %BLOCK expressions have been removed entirely.  %VAR expressions are collected and the names are added to the FUNINFOs.
+Also, literals are handled in this pass.

+That's for too much for a single pass within a micro-pass architecture.
+It'll be split up into:

+1. **Literal expasions**: Literals must be collected and registered.
+1. **Call expasions**: Arguments are expanded and rest arguments are made consing.
+2. **Expression expansion**: To _single statement assignments_: All arguments
+   of function calls are assigned to temporary variables.
+3. **Block folding**: Collapses nested %BLOCKs.
+3. **Collecting %VARs**: Moves %VAR declarations to their FUNINFOs.
+4. **Assigment compaction**: Removes %= from assignments' heads.
+5. **Tag compaction**: Replaces %TAGs by numbers.

 | Secondary meta-codes   | Description                                 |
 |------------------------|---------------------------------------------|